zblenlighten/power/Development.md

         - Asynchronous - One-to-many: Publish and subscribe, Publish and asynchronous responses
       - Challenges
         - Design and runtime complexity
-        - Network are slow compared to monolith
+        - Networks are slow compared to monolith
       - [Microservices Patterns](https://microservices.io/patterns/)
     - Serverless (run in stateless compute containers that are event triggered)
       - Principles: Invisible infrastructure, Automatic scaling, No paying for unused CPU cycles